techdubb/h0ke.com/source/about/index.md

 ---
 title: about
 ---
 Hi.
 I'm Matt.
 Some people call me Hoke.
-I'm currently residing in the fine city of El Cerrito, CA.
+I'm currently residing in the fine borough of Brooklyn, NY.

 See what I'm doing with my time [now](../now).
 If you want to subscribe to my quasiperiodic newsletter, [click here](https://tinyletter.com/h0ke).